caitlincrews08/Final-Project/README.md

 The `Forge` functions as the meme generator/creater.
 A user can select a meme to edit from the template banner on the home screen or import a picture they have available from their local device.
 When the user is finished editing their meme, they can press the `Save` button and view it in the `Vault`.

 The `Vault` serves as the user's personal library of created and saved memes.
+The user can select one or many memes and delete them by hitting the Trash icon.

+The `Archives` tab generates recent and popular memes found on Reddit.
+The user can save one or many of these memes to their `Vault` by selecting them and pressing the Save icon.

 See example demo here:
 (replace with our demo)